The Importance Of Email Design: Best Practices, Tips, and Tools

 • They affect feelings much stronger than text.
 That’s why many companies add illustrations and gifs in their email designs.

-At the same time, this photo is from Unsplash, it’s stock, it’s free to use, and looks fine:
+For example, this photo is from Unsplash, it’s stock, it’s free to use, and it looks totally fine:

-We recommend you to think in terms of value and not add images just because they are pretty or you think that a reader might get bored without them.
-You can also incorporate icons to add some visual interest to your email.
-There are plenty of free icons available online, such as Flaticon, to help you give your email a unique look and feel.
+We also recommend you to think in terms of value and not add images just because they are pretty or you think that a reader might consider your emails boring without them.

-Emails have one more peculiarity — image blocking.
+It is also important to remember that mails have one more peculiarity — image blocking.
 It’s when a person blocks image content in emails they receive or their email service does it for them.
-Solutions:

 • Use Alt text to describe what an image is about.
 The Alt text appears when a subscriber’s pictures are not loaded or are disabled.
 If you provide the textual description of a picture, subscribers who don’t see it will understand its content.
 You’ll also help people with visual impairments as their voice assistants read Alt texts for them.